 A young gay man, usually in his late teens or early twenties, getting his first taste of gay life.
-He might still be a closet case or he might have been out and proud since he was 12, but he has only recently started prowling the bars as a legal adult, especially if he's in college and away from his parents' watchful eyes for the first time.
-He starts out naive, and risks being exploited by the older men
+He might still be a closet case or he might have been out and proud since he was 12, but he has only recently started prowling the gay scene as a legal adult, especially if he's in college and away from his parents' watchful eyes for the first time.
+He starts out naïve, and risks being exploited by the older men around.

 Appearance-wise, he's stereotypically rail-thin with a boyish face and minimal facial and body hair.
 If white (and he usually is, where fiction is concerned), he'll be bleached-blonde with skin that's either pale or artificially tanned.
-He tends to buy all his clothing from Hollister, Old Navy, Abercrombie & Fitch, and the like, and will wear flip-flops in the dead of winter. note
+His clothing style will be on the preppy side, and he will wear flip-flops regardless of the weather. note